ARWNI2S/TheCorporateWars/whitepaper/roadmap/development-notes.md

 {% column %}
 {% hint style="info" %}
-🎨 **¡SE BUSCAN ARTISTAS 3D!** 🚀
+🎨 **LOOKING FOR 3D ARTISTS!** 🚀

-Buscamos:\
+We are looking for:\
-✅ Modeladores (cualquier software que exporte a .fbx)\
+✅ Modelers (any software that can export to .fbx)\
-✅ Artistas de materiales y texturas\
+✅ Material and texture artists\
-✅ Animadores\
+✅ Animators\
-✅ Especialistas en efectos Niagara
+✅ Niagara effects specialists

-🎮 Entorno principal: Unreal Engine.\
+🎮 Main environment: Unreal Engine.\
-💬 Además de colaborar en un proyecto ambicioso, tendrás la oportunidad de aprender, crecer y perfeccionar tus habilidades junto a un equipo motivado.
+💬 In addition to collaborating on an ambitious project, you'll have the opportunity to learn, grow, and refine your skills alongside a motivated team.
 {% endhint %}
 {% endcolumn %}
 {% endcolumns %}